scarioscia/scarioscia.github.io/_posts/2023-02-16-intersession.md

 - It's commonly used in the field
 - The principles can be translated and applied to other scripting languages such as R

 As a two-credit course, we were required to offer 24 instructional hours and elected to do so over a two-week period.
-(I think we could've done this in a three-week period, but we'd both taken more immersive coding classes, like the computational bootcamp and quantitative biology courses for our grad program, and thought a condensed view would help get the students - especially the more novice coders - more comfortable with the material.)
+(I think we could've done this in a three-week period, but we thought a condensed view would help get the students - especially the more novice coders - more comfortable with the material.)
 We decided on Tues-Wed-Thurs, Tues-Wed-Thurs, for four hours each day (1-5pm).

 We had both been instructors of students with varying levels of experience in coding, and we both care deeply about meeting our students where they are and maximizing their learning.
 We sent out a pre-class survey to our students to get a sense of their comfort with the concepts (biological modeling and coding in Python).
 We knew our class had a maximum of 12 students, so we used free-response questions to allow them maximum flexibility in their answers.